-***This article was originally published and authored by Desiree Wood President of the REAL Women in Trucking organization in February 2014 as part of a series aimed to re-establish an accurate historical timeline of women in trucking***
+***This article was originally published and authored by Desiree Wood President of the REAL Women in Trucking organization in January 2014 as part of a series aimed to re-establish an accurate historical timeline of women in trucking, you can read the original post here ***

 Though women were encouraged to take up male-dominated jobs during the 1940’s WWII war efforts, after the war, women were expected to get back in the kitchen.